burger

 1. Click here to access the Web app kDrive Infomaniak (online service ksuite.infomaniak.com/kdrive).

-2. Navigate to the location that will host your photos.
+2. Navigate to the location where your photos will be stored.

 3. Click the New button in the top left corner.